TurkuForge/playground/README.md

 # Turku Forge – Playground

-This repository is for testing frameworks and libraries in the form of POCS to see if they are usable in a real project.
+This repository is for testing frameworks and libraries in the form of POCs to see if they are usable in a real project.
 Also, this is a great place for comparing the usefulness of technologies with respect to our use cases.

 ## Getting started